Augustus Clifford: Naval career

 Clifford entered the Royal Navy as a midshipman in May 1800, and was promoted to a lieutenancy in 1806.
 He served at the reduction of Ste.
 Lucie and Tobago in 1803, and throughout the operations in Egypt during 1807.
 He was at the capture of a convoy in the Bay of Rosas in 1809 (for which he received a medal) and in the operations on the coast of Italy 1811–12.

 After this, as captain, he was for many years actively employed in naval duties, being several times mentioned in the London Gazette for his courage in cutting-out expeditions and on other occasions.
 For some time he was engaged in attendance on the Lord High Admiral, the Duke of Clarence, afterwards William IV.
 Clifford recommissioned on 27 May 1826 to carry the Duke of Devonshire on an embassy to Russia.
 In 1828, in another vessel, Clifford took Lord William Bentinck out to India as governor-general.
 This was his last service afloat; he was not actively employed after 1831.

 He reached the rank of rear-admiral 23 March 1848, vice-admiral 27 September 1855, admiral of the blue 7 November 1860, and admiral of the red 1864, becoming retired admiral 31 March 1866.

 Political career

 He was Member of Parliament for Bandon 1818–20; for Dungarvan, 1820–2; and again for Bandon from 23 July 1831 to 3 Dec.
 1832.
 He was nominated a Commander of the Order of the Bath on 8 December 1815, knighted on 4 August 1830, and created a baronet on 4 August 1838.
-His half-brother, the 6th Duke of Devonshire (then Lord Chamberlain), appointed him on 25 July 1832 Gentleman Usher of the Black Rod, which office he held, much to his satisfaction, until his death.
+His half-brother, the 6th Duke of Devonshire (then Lord Chamberlain), appointed him on 25 July 1832 Gentleman Usher of the Black Rod, which office he held, much to his satisfaction, until his death, 44 years later.
 On various occasions between 1843 and 1866 he acted as deputy lord great chamberlain of England, in the absence of Lord Willoughby d'Eresby.